 Normal wear and tear, the natural breakdown beyond the reasonable life of the materials and components, modifications or alterations, damage caused by improper use, improper maintenance, improper storage, negligence, accident, or damage as a result of use of the product for which it was not designed.

-To assess your warranty claim we need to see the actual product and it has to be cleaned before you bring it in.
+To assess your warranty claim we need to see the actual product and it needs to be clean before you bring it in.

 This warranty policy supersedes all previous warranty policies.
 It does not limit your protection under relevant consumer protection legislation.